brianbancroft/ttc-clustering/README.md

 - [x] Ensure records being uploaded use a `ST_Within` for each point to determine clustering
 - [x] Retrieve points at certain day for certain route from local DB
 - [x] Ensure GeoJSON-compliant formatting for query output at the _/test-extract_ route
-- [ ] Refactor all tasks to fit an ORM-style setup using a single-file app.
+- [x] Refactor all tasks to fit an ORM-style setup using a single-file app.
-- [ ] Refactor ORM single-file node app to one which includes Models, Controllers, Routes and Modules
+- [x] Refactor ORM single-file node app to one which includes Models, Controllers, Routes and Modules
+- [ ] Use TurfJS instead of PostGIS to do spatial queries to minimize DB Calls
 - [ ] Strip all results whose `predictable` tag is false
-- [ ] Create 'cron-job'type tasking which scrapes feed at certain times of day automatically
+- [ ] Create 'cron-job'mtype tasking which scrapes feed at certain times of day automatically
 - [ ] Create 'start' route for cron job
 - [ ] Create 'stop' route for cron job
 - [ ] Setup Admin Panel which sets the tasks
 - [ ] Modify Admin Panel to control cron job
-- [ ] Parameterize route for .
+- [ ] Parameterize route calls
-- [ ] Use TurfJS instead of PostGIS to do spatial queries to minimize DB Calls
 - [ ] Create bulk update method
 - [ ] Remove string interpoltation in DB calls
  - [ ] Parameterize route for obtaining call.